bramvandenbussche/wp-bible/readme.txt

 == Changelog ==

+*   1.7.2: added option to make only a hyperlink to biblical text (instead of displaying the text itself in overlayed layer)
 *   1.7.1: fixed a bug that prevented linking references like John 5:6-6:3
 *   1.7: added i18n of the admin interface (previously only in English), users invited to translate POT file for their locale and send it to me
 *   1.6: added support for 38 different bible versions in 14 languages (previous versions supported only Slovenian).